 My husband was very unwell for nearly three years and I went through hell trying to get help.
 The stress was incredible which was made worse by the uncaring behavior and unkind words of those we turn to in times of crisis.

 It all began when I was expecting my second child.
 My husband became an extremely sick man – physically at first with abnormal blood test results that were sky-high.
 As time went by his mental health deteriorated to a frightening degree.
 He became paranoid and started thinking I was poisoning him, so he stopped eating.
 This resulted in him losing masses of weight and becoming sicker.

 We had only lived in our house in Wellington for a couple of years and this house was located by power pylons.
 Ivan kept saying during his illness that he was concerned that it was the pylons that were making him sick.
-But any mention of this to doctors was fobbed off.
+But any mention of this was fobbed off.
 However, we now know it was true.
 When he was away from our house he had recovered.
 The moment he came back he began to get sick again so I knew I had to get him out of this house as soon as possible.
 But there were a few problems.
 I was due to have my baby very soon and we had nowhere to go.

 Apart from support over the phone from Ivan’s elderly aunt and the kind words of a counselor, I had to cope with all of this on my own.
 Chelsea was only three years old at the time and I could tell that she was feeling the stress too.